Upgrade from version 8 to the modular Web SDK

 6. Update initialization code to the modular style.

-Get the version 9 SDK
+Get the latest version of the SDK

 npm i firebase@9.22.1